athmangude/paperkit/Issues/pre-release-issues.md

 ## Status: All Issues Closed ✅

+**Last Updated:** All open issues have been resolved and implemented.

 ## List of issues

 ### 1. Radio buttons do not show correct status change when clicked